prochazkaml/CoachiumCached/README.md

 For more infomation about what Coachium is, please visit the [parent repo](https://github.com/prochazkaml/Coachium).

+Our [central instance](https://coachiumcached.prochazka.ml/) has an example running (in Czech by default).

 ## How to set it up on a server

 Since it is a simple static webpage, it is incredibly simple to set up.
 If you have a Linux server, do the following: